gruntwork-io/docs/_docs-sources/guides/build-it-yourself/achieve-compliance/deployment-walkthrough/manual_steps.md

 ## 1. Revoke Gruntwork's access

 Now that your infrastructure is deployed, Gruntwork doesn't need access to it anymore.
-The access is given through the `GruntworkAccessRole` in each of the accounts.
-Use the `gruntwork` CLI to revoke the access, it will delete the role in each the account, [following these steps](https://github.com/gruntwork-io/gruntwork#revoking-access-to-aws):
+The access is given through an IAM role called `GruntworkAccessRole` in each of the accounts through the `AdministratorAccess` policy.
+Use the `gruntwork` CLI to delete the IAM role and revoke access in each account by [following these steps](https://github.com/gruntwork-io/gruntwork#revoking-access-to-aws):

 ```bash
 gruntwork aws revoke \